LostArtefacts/TRX/docs/tr2/IMPROVEMENTS.md

 ## Mods
 - added developer console (accessible with `/`, see [COMMANDS.md](COMMANDS.md) for details)
 - added ability to disable FMVs
+- added ability to disable demos
+- added ability to disable cutscenes
 - added per-level customizable fog distance
 - added the ability for spike walls to be reset (antitriggered)
 - added an option to alter Lara's HP for the beginning of each level